chaseruskin/orbit-targets/README.md

 ## Available Tools

-The following tools have targets that are currently implemented:
+The following tools have targets implementations:

 ### Simulators
 - GHDL